What Is the Maximum Cold Holding Temperature? List of High-Risk Foods

 Temperature monitoring is part of a food safety management system, and forgetting to do it may cost you the safety of your food and can make people sick.
 Inconsistent monitoring of storage temperature can lead to producing harmful foods.

 Need a smart solution?
-At FoodDocs, our digital Food Safety Management System can help you never miss monitoring your storage temperature and fulfill all other food safety tasks on time.
+At FoodDocs, our Food Safety Management software can help you never miss monitoring your storage temperature and fulfill all other food safety tasks on time.
 With our digital solution, you can get digital monitoring forms with a smart notification system that will remind you whenever it's time to check your ice display temperature.

 A food display refrigerator is a type of cooling unit used in restaurants that features an open-view facade for displaying foods.
 This type of cooling equipment is often composed of multiple shelves that can hold large amounts of food and a temperature regulator to cool food.